 Better, faster customer service

-Customer expectations around support are higher than ever — fast, accurate, and 24/7.
+Customer expectations around support are higher than ever — fast, accurate, and 24 / 7.
 That’s where AI shines.
-Chatbots and virtual agents can now handle a wide range of support tasks, from answering shipping questions to processing returns.
-And they can do it with enough context to feel helpful, not robotic.
+Chatbots and virtual agents can now handle a wide range of support tasks, from answering shipping questions to processing returns, with enough context to feel helpful, not robotic.

 Operational automation that frees up your team